jsanchezdepablo/TranscripText/README.md

 # TranscripText
 Degree final work:
-- Webpage to create your own books using an OCR tool
+- Webpage to create your own books using an OCR tool.
-- Application created through PHP, using wordpress templates.
+- Application created through PHP, using WordPress templates.

 # Getting Started